DataShades/ckanext-files/README.md

 These capabilities are defined when storage is created and are automatically checked by actions that work with storage.
 If you want to check if storage supports certain capability, it can be done manually.
-If you want to check presence of multiple capabilities at once, you can combine them via `Capability.combine`.
+If you want to check presence of multiple capabilities at once, you can combine them via bitwise-or operator.

 ```python
 from ckanext.files.shared import Capability, get_storage